daniel-isidro/master_kschool/master_class_29.md

 * Stop words were usually removed from texts in NLP (preposiciones, conjunciones, determinantes).
 Not anymore in modern techniques.

 * With ```scikit.learn``` we can give weight to the words so stop words don't have more importance for being more frequent in texts.

+* NLP when translating works very well with well written texts, not so well with coloquial texts or slang.